NiceAesth/niceaesth.github.io/_posts/2023-09-21-switching-to-caddy.md

 CF_API_TOKEN=YOUR_API_TOKEN
 ```

-The resulting directory structure for `/etc/caddy/` looks like this in my case:
+The resulting directory structure for `/etc/caddy/`{: .filepath}: looks like this in my case:

 ```tree
 /etc/caddy